Storm Poly

-Storm Poly, also known as Cyclone Poly, was an extremely violent European windstorm.
+Storm Poly, also known as Cyclone Poly, was a powerful European windstorm and a rare summertime cyclone.
 The storm affected the Benelux, Germany, and the United Kingdom during July 2023.
 The thirty-seventh windstorm of the 2022–23 European windstorm season, Poly was named by the Free University of Berlin on 4 July.

-It later became the most intense summer storm to impact the Netherlands, bringing destructive gusts to the nation, peaking at 92 mph in IJmuiden.
+It later became the most intense summer storm to impact the Netherlands since the start of the measurements, peaking at 92 mph in IJmuiden.
 In Germany, lesser winds of 50–60 mph were recorded.
 In total, two fatalities occurred: one in the Netherlands, and another in Germany.
 Poly caused at least (2023) in damages.

-There was a mild storm surge in the Netherlands due to Poly, which caused limited floodings in combination with a large amount of precipitation.
+According to a research conducted by the Utrecht University and the Royal Dutch Meteorological Institute, Poly could be classified as a hybrid cyclone.

 Preparations and impacts

 The Netherlands

 The Netherlands was affected the most by the storm.
 A red wind warning was issued for the provinces of North Holland, Flevoland and Friesland as strong gusts were expected.
 In the Schiphol Airport in Amsterdam, around 400 flights were canceled.
 Hundreds were stranded in Amsterdam's central station since several domestic and overseas rail services were cancelled.
+In the morning of 5 July, an emergency alert was issued in the province of Noord-Holland and residents were urged to stay at home.

-Hurricane-force winds were measured in the province of Noord-Holland, causing large amounts of destruction.
-Poly was the first very severe storm in the Netherlands since 18 January 2018 and the strongest storm since 1990 in general.
-It was also the first very severe storm in the summer, obliterating all previous records.
-Poly was also the first subtropical storm over the North Sea since the start of the measurements.
+Hurricane-force wind gusts were measured in the province of Noord-Holland, causing large amounts of damage.
+Poly was the first very severe storm in the Netherlands since 18 January 2018 and the strongest storm in the Netherlands since 1990.
+It was also the first very severe storm in the summer since the start of the measurements.
 The storm was responsible for local floodings in the Netherlands.
-Over 25,000 people lost electricity due to Storm Poly.
+Over 25,000 households lost electricity due to Storm Poly.
+Around 1,100 trees in the municipality of Beverwijk fell.
+Park Westerhout, which is located in the municipality of Beverwijk, was closed for over a month due to the impact caused by Poly.
+Multiple beach cottages were leveled to the ground in IJmuiden.
+The roof of a house in Egmond aan Zee collapsed.
+All beach cottages in Egmond aan Zee were blown over.
+Multiple cars were damaged in Egmond aan Zee.
+Fences, roofs, and cars were damaged in the municipality of Uitgeest.
+A row of trees were blown over and blocked the A9 motorway.
+A pavilion in Castricum was damaged by Poly.
+The residents of 24 apartments in Heemskerk were evacuated.
+The facade of a sports hall in Beverwijk collapsed.
+A car and a bus in Heemskerk were severely damaged.
+130 incidents were reported in the municipality of Heemskerk.
+Poly caused water supply issues at some locations in the province of Noord-Holland, lasting for up to a week.